amarao/lsi-sata-fuckup/README.md

 lsi-sata-fuckup
 ===============

-Demo script to hang LSI-based SAS HBA with SATA-drives.
+Demo script to prove unstability of LSI-based SAS HBA with SATA-drives in enclosures.

+Preconditions:
+1) Use SAS expander (enclosure)
+2) Use SAS HBA
+3) Use SATA HDD (not SSD)

 Usage:

-1) Set up LSI (f.e.
-Falcon 2008) HBA with SATA drives.
-2) run lsi-sata-fuckup /dev/sdc.
-3) Got all drives, attached to LSI HBA hanged.
+1) Select two disks attached to same SAS-host (port in HBA), for example two drives in same expander.
+2) Run script against one disk (lsi-sata-fuckup /dev/sdx)
+3) Check if /dev/sdy is available (hint: it is not, like all other disks one the same SAS-host)

 WARNING:
-100% cause problems with host uptime,
+Cause problems with host stability.
+Never use in production or without ability to reboot host freely.

-100% kill all data on victim drive (/dev/sdc).
+100% kills all data on selected drive.

 USE ON PWN RISK.